Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Phase diagram and transitions

-One sees in the LN phase, $R_{CT}$ extrapolates to 0 in the TDL and it stays close to 1 in the RP phase, and the discontinuous jump signifies the first order transition at $V=-0.35(3)$.
-The interesting behavior is close to the RK point, where we observe the crossing of the $R_{CT}$ between every two consecutive $L$-s (denoted by the vertical dashed lines and bars in the inset of Fig.~\ref{fig:fig3} (b)), these crossing points drift towards the RK point at $V=1$ as $L$ increases and when the system sizes are large, i.e., $L\ge20$, the crossing between two system sizes becomes a finite region in $V$, denoted by the grey bars.
-This is another signature of the complex RG flow path close to the RK point with the dangeously irrelevant NG operator close by, and although these data demonstrate the RP phase within $-0.35<V<1$, the relations between diffferent fixed points originated from the RK point in the phase diagram of Fig.~\ref{fig:fig1} (b) clearly deserve further explanations from a field theoreitcal perspective, as we now turn to.
+One sees in the LN phase that $R_{CT}$ extrapolates to zero in the TDL and it stays close to one in the RP phase, and the discontinuous jump signifies the first order transition at $V=-0.35(3)$.
+The interesting behavior is close to the RK point, where we observe the crossing of the $R_{CT}$ between consecutive $L$-s [denoted by the vertical dashed bars in the inset of Fig.~\ref{fig:fig3} (b)].
+These crossing regions drift toward the RK point at $V=1$ as $L$ increases.
+This is another signature of the rich RG flow path close to the RK point with the dangerously irrelevant NG operator close by, and although these data demonstrate the RP phase within $-0.35<V<1$, the relations between different fixed points originated from the RK point in the phase diagram of Fig.~\ref{fig:fig1}(b) clearly deserve further explanations from a field theoretical perspective, as we now turn to.